- About Breast Cancer

 From Awareness to Action: Reducing Breast Cancer Mortality

 In 2016, Susan G. Komen® announced our bold goal: by 2026, reduce current rates of breast cancer mortality in the U.S. by 50%.
-Join us to hear distinguished keynote speaker Dr. Eric Winer, Komen Scholars, researchers and leaders discuss how we can accomplish this critical goal.
-You’ll learn about cutting-edge strategies to both ensure high-quality breast cancer care for all our neighbors as well as foster research to find the causes and cures.
+On March 31, 2017, Komen New England hosted the 1st Annual Breast Cancer Symposium.
+Attendees heard from distinguished keynote speaker Dr. Eric Winer, Komen Scholars, researchers and leaders.
+Attendees learned about cutting-edge strategies to both ensure high-quality breast cancer care for all our neighbors as well as foster research to find the causes and cures.

 - New approaches to metastatic breast cancer research: immunotherapy and crowd sourcing